datazlayer/ai-prompt-generator/README.md

 python3 aipg.py
 ```

 You will be prompted to input a persona.
-Enter a persona (e.g., "photographer", "developer") to generate a prompt based on it, or type 'exit' to quit the program.
+Enter a persona (e.g., "photographer", "developer") to generate a prompt based on it, or type '.exit' to quit the program.

 Example: